laksh-bhat/mlstorm/README.md

 1. All the learning algorithms are implemented in `Trident` and use external `EJML` and `Weka` libraries.
 All these libraries reside in the /lib directory in the project home directory.
 Look at `m2-pom.xml` to get an idea about the project dependencies.

 2. The consensus clustering algorithm (topology.weka.EnsembleClusteringTopology) uses 2-level (shallow!) deep-learning technique.
-We experimented with relabelling and majority voting based schemes without success on a stream.
+We experimented with relabelling and majority voting based schemes.
+However, since the clustering algorithm is quadratic and the hungarian algorithm is cubic in the size of the window, we were unable to keep up with a BPTI protein data stream (thus ran into storm timeouts).
 Interested readers are encouraged to look at `Vega-Pons & Ruiz-Shulcloper, 2011 (A Survey of Clustering Ensemble Algorithms) and Wei-Hao Lin, Alexander Hauptmann, 2003 (Meta-classification: Combining Multimodal Classifiers)` for detailed explanation of the techniques.

 ### Experiments